OggiDanailov/class_January_2018/week2/day2/day2.md

 ##Scope in Javascript

 null vs. undefined
 Null is used to define something programmatically empty.
 Undefined is meant to say that the reference is not existing.
 A null value has a defined reference to "nothing".
 If you are calling a not existing property of an object, then you will get undefined.
 If I would make that property intentionally empty, then it must be null so you know that it's on purpose.
-Many javascript libraries work like this way.
+Many javascript libraries work like this way.3

 - global scope vs. local scope